 Students interested in the WGSS major or minor are encouraged to contact:

-Associate Professor of Political Science and Director of Women, Gender, and Sexuality Studies
+Associate Professor of History and Interim Director of Women, Gender, and Sexuality Studies

 The interdisciplinary Queer Studies minor, within American Cultural Studies, explores LGBTQ+ contributions to history, culture, literature, and politics.
 Students are able to tailor the minor to their specific interests.